-We begin by comparing complete processor cores implemented on an FPGA versus custom CMOS to provide context for the subsequent building block measurements.
+We begin by comparing complete processor cores implemented on an FPGA vs. custom CMOS to provide context for the subsequent building block measurements.
 Table III shows a comparison of the area and delay of four commercial processors that have both custom CMOS and FPGA implementations, including in-order, multithreaded, and out-of-order processors.
-The FPGA implementations are synthesized from RTL code for the custom CMOS processors, with some FPGAspecific circuit-level optimizations.
-However, the FPGAspecific optimization effort is smaller than for custom CMOS designs and could inflate the area and delay ratios slightly.
+The FPGA implementations are synthesized from RTL code for the custom CMOS processors, with some FPGA-specific circuit-level optimizations.
+However, the FPGA-specific optimization effort is smaller than for custom CMOS designs and could inflate the area and delay ratios slightly.

-The OpenSPARC T1 and T2 cores are derived from the in-order multithreaded UltraSPARC T1 and T2, respectively [19].
+The OpenSPARC T1 and T2 cores are derived from the Sun UltraSPARC T1 and T2, respectively [19].
+Both cores are in-order multithreaded (4 threads for the T1, 8 threads for the T2), and use the 64-bit SPARC V9 instruction set.
 The OpenSPARC T2 processor core includes a floating-point unit.
-We synthesized one processor core for the Stratix III FPGA, with some debug features unnecessary in FPGA designs removed, such as register scan chains and SRAM redundancy in the caches.
+We synthesized one processor core for the Stratix III FPGA.
+We removed some debug features that are necessary in custom implementations but unused in FPGA designs, such as register scan chains and SRAM redundancy in the caches.

 The Intel Atom is a dual-issue in-order 64-bit x86 processor with two-way multithreading.
-Our Atom processor comparisons use published FPGA synthesis results by Wang et al. [10], which includes only the processor core without L2 cache, and occupies 85% of the largest 65 nm Virtex-5 FPGA (XC5VLX330).
+Because the source code is not publicly available, our Atom processor comparisons use published FPGA synthesis results by Wang et al. [10].
+Their FPGA synthesis includes only the processor core without L2 cache, and occupies 85% of the largest 65 nm Virtex-5 FPGA (XC5VLX330).
 They do not publish a detailed breakdown of the FPGA resource utilization, so the FPGA area is estimated assuming the core area of the largest Virtex 5 is the same as the largest Stratix III.

-The Intel Nehalem is an out-of-order 64-bit x86 processor with two-way multithreading.
-The FPGA synthesis by Schelle et al. [17] includes the processor core and does not include the per-core L2 cache, with an area utilization of roughly 300% of the largest Virtex-5 FPGA.
-They partitioned the processor core across five FPGAs and time-multiplexed the communication between FPGAs, so the resulting clock speed (520 kHz) is not useful for estimating delay ratio.
+The Intel Nehalem is a out-of-order 64-bit x86 processor with two-way multithreading.
+Like the Intel Atom, the source code is not publicly available.
+The FPGA synthesis by Schelle et al. [17] includes the processor core and does not include the per-core L2 cache.
+They report an area utilization of roughly 300% of the largest Virtex-5 FPGA, but do not publish more detailed resource usage data.
+They partitioned the processor core across five FPGAs and time-multiplex the communication between FPGAs, so the resulting clock speed (520 kHz) is not useful for estimating delay ratio.

 Table III compares the four processors' speed and area.
-For custom CMOS processors, the highest commercially available speed is listed, scaled to a 65-nm process using linear delay scaling, as described in Section III.
-The area of a custom CMOS processor is measured from die photos, including only the area of the processor core that the FPGA version implements, again scaled using ideal area scaling to a 65-nm process.
-The sixth and seventh columns contain the speed and area ratio between custom CMOS and FPGA, with higher ratios meaning that the FPGA is worse.
+For custom CMOS processors, the highest commercially-available speed is listed, scaled to a 65 nm process using linear delay scaling as described in Section III.
+The area of a custom CMOS processor is measured from die photos, including only the area of the processor core that the FPGA version implements, again scaled using ideal area scaling to a 65 nm process.
+The sixth and seventh columns contain the speed and area ratio between custom CMOS and FPGA, with higher ratios meaning the FPGA is worse.

 For the two OpenSPARC processors, FPGA area is measured using the resource usage (ALUT logic utilization, DSP blocks, and RAM) of the design reported by Quartus multiplied by the area of each resource in Table II.
-The FPGA synthesis of the Intel processors use data from the literature, which only gave approximate area usage, so we list the logic utilization as a fraction of the FPGA chip.
+The FPGA synthesis of the Intel processors use data from the literature which only gave approximate area usage, so we list the logic utilization as a fraction of the FPGA chip.